 There is no foreign language requirement for this program, all instruction will be in English.

 We give preference to applicants with at least one year of performing arts experience.
-All applicants will be automatically placed in beginning level courses for acting, singing, and dance unless you submit an audition video for the advanced level.
+All applicants will be automatically placed in beginning level courses and given the option to submit audition videos for singing and/or dance.
+Decisions about levels will be made in early June.

 We are looking for open-minded, flexible applicants who can clearly convey their passion for musical theatre and an acute interest in international travel and exposure to new ideas.